 In some cases, the DISTINCTCOUNT function can benefit from aggregations.
 The following query hits the aggregation because there is a GroupBy entry for CustomerKey, which maintains the distinctness of CustomerKey in the aggregation table.
-This technique is still subject to the performance threshold where over approximately two to five million distinct values can affect query performance.
-However, it can be useful in scenarios where there are billions of rows in the detail table and two to five million distinct values in the column.
-In this case, the distinct count can perform faster than scanning the table with billions of rows, even if it were cached into memory.
+This technique might still hit the performance threshold where more than two to five million distinct values can affect query performance.
+However, it can be useful in scenarios where there are billions of rows in the detail table, but two to five million distinct values in the column.
+In this case, the DISTINCTCOUNT can perform faster than scanning the table with billions of rows, even if it were cached into memory.

 Hadoop-based big data models have different characteristics than dimensional models.
-To avoid joins between large tables, they often don't rely on relationships.
-Instead, dimension attributes are often denormalized to fact tables.
-Such big data models can be unlocked for interactive analysis using aggregations based on group-by columns.
+To avoid joins between large tables, big data models often don't use relationships, but denormalize dimension attributes to fact tables.
+You can unlock such big data models for interactive analysis by using aggregations based on GroupBy columns.

 The following table contains the Movement numeric column to be aggregated.
-All other columns are attributes to group by.
-It contains IoT data and a massive number of rows.
+All the other columns are attributes to group by.
+The table contains IoT data and a massive number of rows.
 The storage mode is DirectQuery.
 Queries on the data source that aggregate across the whole dataset are slow because of the sheer volume.

-To enable interactive analysis on this dataset, we add an aggregation table that groups by most of the attributes but excludes the high cardinality attributes like longitude and latitude.
+To enable interactive analysis on this dataset, you can add an aggregation table that groups by most of the attributes, but excludes the high-cardinality attributes like longitude and latitude.
 This dramatically reduces the number of rows, and is small enough to comfortably fit into an in-memory cache.
-The storage mode of Driver Activity Agg is Import.

 The following table shows the aggregations for the Driver Activity Agg table.

-The following query hits the aggregation because the Activity Date column is covered by the aggregation table.
-The Count table rows aggregation is used by the COUNTROWS function.
+The following query hits the aggregation, because the Activity Date column is covered by the aggregation table.
+The COUNTROWS function uses the Count table rows aggregation.

 Especially for models that contain filter attributes in fact tables, it's a good idea to use Count table rows aggregations.
 Power BI may submit queries to the dataset using COUNTROWS in cases where it is not explicitly requested by the user.
 For example, the filter dialog shows the count of rows for each value.